nmwsharp/polyscope-docs/py/source/features/headless_rendering.md

 Unless you really know what you are doing, you probably do not want to call `show()` -- by default this would initiate a render loop which spins endlessly with no effect.
 However it is still permitted to do so, e.g. if you set a user callback which has side effects.

+!!! note "ImGui not rendered"

+    In headless mode, the ImGui UI is not actually drawn to the screen.
+You can still issue ImGui calls in your code if you would like, but they will never have any effect.

 ## Options

 ??? func "`#!python is_headless()`"